PhilippLgh/create-eth-test-account/README.md

 npm create eth-test-account
 ```

+💸💸💸 Get test Ether for the goerli testnet instantly! 💸💸💸

 ## Generate a pre-funded test account in seconds :rocket:

 <p align="center"><img src="/img/install.gif?raw=true"/></p>

 ###  What is the password?
 >"" (empty string)

+### Do I need social media verification to use this?
+> Nope.
+Hopefully a thing of the past.
+Might need to adjust CAPCTHAs in the future.

 ### Can i sell my test ether?
 > No.